duudel/hplang/README.md

 code after instruction selection and before register allocation.

-Total instruction count emitted (before optimizations and after optimizations) can be measured with --profile instrcount (-pi).
+Total instruction count emitted (before optimizations and after optimizations) can be measured with "--profile instrcount" (-pi).

+The compiler outputs out.s (independent of the source filename)  containing the generated symbolic machine code.
+Next the compiler invokes nasm to assemble the asm file into and object file out.o.
+Lastly gcc is invoked to link the final binary.

 Example: